jkboyce/jugglinglab/README.md

 ## The code

-Juggling Lab is written in Kotlin and uses standard Swing components, so it should run on any platform supported by Java 11 or later.
+Juggling Lab is a Compose Multiplatform application written in Kotlin.
+To date it supports all desktop platforms (macOS, Windows, Linux) and Android.
 Clone the repository and play around with it!
-I always appreciate bug reports (file under "Issues" above), and pull requests (bug fixes, new/updated pattern files, new features).
+We appreciate bug reports (file under "Issues" above), and pull requests (bug fixes, new/updated pattern files, new features).

-Juggling Lab is undergoing a transition from Swing to Compose Multiplatform, which will let us bring Juggling Lab to mobile and the web.
-By default it runs with the legacy Swing UI, but you can enable the Compose UI as described below (note it's still rough around the edges).

 **Building Juggling Lab.** The project is built with [Gradle](https://gradle.org/).
-You can run these commands in the base directory of the repo:
+Use these commands in the base directory of the repo:
 - `gradlew run` – compile and run Juggling Lab
-- `gradlew run -PJLcompose` – compile and run with the experimental Compose-based interface
+- `gradlew run -PJLcompose` – compile and run with a Compose interface
-- `gradlew build` – build the combined JAR file `/bin/JugglingLab.jar` (this is mostly for distributing the desktop application)

-**Working on Juggling Lab code.** Since Juggling Lab is evolving into a Compose Multiplatform application, the best IDE to use is [IntelliJ IDEA](https://www.jetbrains.com/idea/) from JetBrains.
-Opening the repo in IDEA configures the relevant plugins.
-Currently two run configurations are available in the dropdown at the top of the project window: `jugglinglab [run]` and `jugglinglab [run Compose]`.
+If you prefer to work in an IDE, we currently recommend [Android Studio](https://developer.android.com/studio) which has good support for Gradle, Compose, and Android emulation and testing.
+Opening the repo in Android Studio configures the relevant plugins.

 ## Contributors